decentraland/documentation-creators/docs/development-guide/2018-02-01-display-a-certified-nft.md

 Open this UI by calling the function `openNFTDialog(), passing it the NFT's contract and id, just like with the NFT shape.
 The UI must be opened as a result of a button event, to prevent abusive spamming.
 The button event doesn't necessarily need to be on the same picture frame or on an NFTShape.

 To open this UI, add the following:

+TODO: update code snippets if this is still athing

 ```ts
 myPictureFrame.addComponent(